My stepdaughter called to ask if I would stop by the Civic Center to pick up tickets for Saturday’s event – Monster Jam.

 My father, a plumber, loved the broadcast and found no incongruity between opera and low rent because his German parents and their neighbors understood and enjoyed the over-blown theatrics of opera.

 Despite all of these contrasting cultures, my fate on this Saturday was to spend much of the evening immersed in the culture of a two year old.

 She grasped her cloth book and shook it in my face.
 “Read, read,” she insisted and sometime during the fiftieth reading of Each Peach, Pear, Plume she nodded off then woke and nodded off again.

-I hummed the lullaby that I used with my children to coax her into soft slumber.
+I hummed a lullaby that I used with my children to coax her into soft slumber.

-She lay against my chest, clutching my sweater, lulled by the resonance of my voice and finally, finally, she drifted off to sleep.
+She lay against my chest, clutching my sweater and lulled by the resonance of my voice, finally, finally, drifted off to sleep.

 The next thing I knew, the door clicked gently open and her mother tip-toed in.

 “Awww grandpa,” she whispered, “You… singing a lullaby?”